Decoding the Research Paradigm: A practical guide

 1. Positivism: The Objective Truth Seeker

 Positivism, rooted in the scientific method, emphasizes objective observation and measurement.
-It assumes that there is a single, objective reality that can be discovered through empirical research.
+Now, it assumes that there is a single, objective reality that can be discovered through empirical research.
 Positivist research often employs quantitative methods, focusing on large-scale data collection and statistical analysis to identify causal relationships and make generalizations.

 - Ontology: Realism – reality exists independently of our perception.